 We also offer an Intimate Funeral, which allows a short time in the chapel for a small group of family and friends followed by a simple cremation.
 This small funeral offers a compromise between a direct cremation and a family led funeral, so if attending the crematorium is important to you, but you do not want to arrange a full funeral service, this could be the alternative funeral option that suits you and loved one.

 A humanist funeral is a non-religious funeral ceremony that celebrates the life of your loved one whilst also recognising the grief you may be going through.
 Humanist funerals are not restricted to those who identified themselves as a humanist.

 A humanist funeral is often a very personal affair, with the focus of the ceremony, usually with a tribute section which lasts around 15 minutes.
 Similar to a traditional funeral, a humanist funeral will also include music and non-religious readings, but will not include funeral hymns or bible readings.
 The funeral ceremony will often be led by a humanist celebrant, family member or close friend.

 A non-religious funeral ceremony can be planned at any venue that is happy to accommodate it or can be held outdoors, such as a woodland burial or burial at sea.
 Although often referred to as a ‘chapel’, most humanist funerals are held at a crematorium.

-To hold a humanist funeral for your loved one, arrange an attended funeral today and engage with the services of a humanist celebrant in your area, who will be able to provide a cost for leading the service.
+To hold a humanist funeral for your loved one, arrange a Family Led Funeral today and engage with the services of a humanist celebrant in your area, who will be able to provide a cost for leading the service.